danielrd6/ifscube/docs/oned_fit.rst

 help page will be printed.

-The configuration file halpha.cfg, present in the examples directory, showcases the syntax and some of the possibilities of :func:`specfit`.
+The configuration file halpha.cfg, present in the examples directory, showcases the syntax and some of the possibilities of :program:`specfit`.
 The reader is strongly encouraged to start with that file and modify it for her/his fits.

 Configuration file